Liskeard

-Liskeard (/lɪˈskɑːrd/ lih-SKARD; Lyskerrys) is an ancient stannary and market town and civil parish in south-east Cornwall, England, United Kingdom.
+Liskeard (/lɪˈskɑːrd/ lih-SKARD; Lyskerrys /kw/) is an ancient stannary and market town and civil parish in south-east Cornwall, England, United Kingdom.
 It is situated approximately 20 miles (32 km) west of Plymouth, 14 mi west of the Devon border, and 12 miles (20 km) east of Bodmin.
 The Bodmin Moor lies to the north-west of the town.
 At the 2021 census the population of the parish of 10,902.